jpenniman/northwind-db/README.md

 ## DBMS Systems

-Currently, they databases are provided for MySQL 5.x and hire in the form of mysqldump files.
+Currently, the databases are provided for MySQL 5.x and hire in the form of mysqldump files.

+## Schemas and Users

+The scripts also create the database/schema and users/owners for each database.